Accidents / Illness / Injury

-LaSalle II’s newsletter—The Falcon Flier— contains school news and announcements.
-This year we are sending the newsletters by email.
+LaSalle II’s electronic newsletter—The Falcon Flier— contains school news and announcements.
 Please visit the "Stay Connected" page to sign up.

 Field trips are opportunities to extend the learning process beyond the classroom.
 All students are expected to be on their best behavior.
 A permission slip signed by the parent or guardian must be on file with the teacher before a child may leave the building.
 The school dress code will be required on all field trips unless indicated otherwise.

 Parents are welcome and encouraged to help chaperone these trips.
 Names of all chaperones must be submitted to the area office prior to the field trip.
 Family members or friends may not substitute for a designated chaperone.
 Younger children, siblings, or other relatives may not attend.
 Chaperones are discouraged from signing out their child early after a field trip as this adversely affects school attendance.

 Note: Since trips are prepaid and pro-rated, we are unable to issue refunds for students who do not attend.